ryansheehy0/Cheat_Sheets/http.md

   clients. servers, resource, and requests via http
   - uniform interface between clients and server
   - can perform code on demand

+Representational State Transfer
+RESTful to convert http methods to changes in the db.